 In 1980 Berk and Kivel were invited to go to Bonn, Germany, to conduct workshops in Israeli dance.
 The students were physical education teachers and dancers who planned to utilize the material in the German public schools.
 When Berk died, Kivel was asked to carry on alone; for her, “as it would have been for Fred, a circle closed.”

 In her more than forty years of teaching, Shula touched many lives.
 One student said, “It does not matter if it is snowing outside; in this room I feel as if there’s sand under my feet, the sun is warm and I am free!”
 Widowed in 1963, Shula married Morton Kivel in 1969.
-In 1985 they moved to Florida, where they now reside.
+In 1985 they moved to Florida.
 She retired from teaching in 1987 and now finds artistic expression through painting; dancers are her main subject matter.